cornell-zhang/datuner/README.md

 ###  Tune with DATuner

+  * run DATuner

+    DATuner is an autotuner to tune EDA tool's parameters.
+We already support vivado and vtr.
+If you want to tune other EDA tools, please support the required documents.
+Please refer to the application part.

+    To run DATuner:

+            % cd $HOME/releases/Linux_x86_64/scripts/
+            % ./run_DATuner.py <configuration file>

   * configuration file

     Under $HOME/releases/Linux_x86_64/scripts/,  we support three examples of configuration files for vivado, vtr, and user_program.